2001 Major League Baseball postseason: (2) New York Yankees vs. (4) Oakland Athletics

 In a rematch of the previous year's ALDS, the Yankees rallied from a two-games-to-none series deficit to once again defeat the Athletics in five games, returning to the ALCS for the fifth time in the past six seasons.

 The Athletics’ offense chased Roger Clemens from the mound as they stole Game 1 on the road.
 Tim Hudson pitched eight innings of shutout ball as the Athletics took Game 2 to go up 2–0 in the series headed to Oakland.

 Game 3 of this ALDS was memorable for a play by Derek Jeter in the top of the eighth inning.
 During that inning, Oakland's Terrance Long hit a towering foul pop up in a two-run game.
 Jeter then went after the ball making a backhanded grab, and then turning his body, flipped into the stands.
 For a moment, no one knew if the ball had been caught, but it was eventually confirmed.
 The Yankees would end up winning Game 3 by a 1-0 score to get on the board in the series.

 In Game 4, the Yankees blew out the Athletics to force a decisive fifth game back in the Bronx.
 In Game 5, David Justice helped secure a Yankees win in the top of the sixth with a solo homer as they won 5-3 to advance.

-Game 5 of the 2001 ALDS is shown in the opening scene of the 2011 film Moneyball.
+Game 5 of this ALDS is shown in the opening scene of the 2011 film Moneyball.
 The film shows Johnny Damon's first inning leadoff double followed by Jason Giambi’s RBI single.
 Then, the defensive miscues by Oakland are shown as three errors were committed.
 The final out of the game (Eric Byrnes striking out) is used as a transition point from the game footage to the actual beginning of the film.